 When does a lead become a prospect?

 The terms ‘leads’ and ‘prospects’ are often used interchangeably, but they represent two different stages of the sales funnel.

 Leads refer to individuals at the top of the funnel who have offered up some contact info and are interested in the products or services you offer.
-They might have shown interest by downloading a free offering from your website, responding to a cold email or signing up for an email newsletter.
-But none of these actions alone are enough to determine the quality of the lead.
+They might have shown interest by downloading a free offering from your website, responding to a cold email, or signing up for an email newsletter.
+But none of these actions alone are enough to determine the quality of the leads.